poproar/Barnabas-Instructors-Guide/ngss/index.md

 Student definitions or examples of encouragement and community
 Student understanding of functions of the human body parts:  body, brain, heart, and soul

-## Lesson Plans:
-Keep multiple:  ways of representation, ways of action and expression, and methods of engagement in mind.
-Make sure the classroom is set up in a community-building environment (chairs set in a circle, carpet space to sit in a circle, etc.)
-Explain the overall goal of the Barnabas program:  Creating a robot through encouragement and community, while exploring the four types of engineering (mechanical, electrical, hardware, and software).
-Discuss the meaning of Barnabas ("Son of Encouragement") and prompt students to provide examples of encouragement
-Discuss the meaning of community and prompt students to provide examples of community (classroom, neighborhood, sports team, cultural/religious community)
-Present the essential question of the day:  "What are the similarities and differences between a robot and a human?"
-Go over the four goals of the class:  Build, Learn, Teach, and Inspire
-What are we building?
-(A robot)
-What will we learn?
-(The 4 types of engineering, encouragement, community building skills)
-Who will teach the class?
-(Everyone teaches each other in this collaborative learning environment)
-What does it mean to inspire?
-How will you inspire each other in this process?
-(Responses may vary)

-## Anticipatory Set:
-What makes a robot function? (the program, circuit board, batteries, physical body/casing)
-Go over the four parts of the human body:  Brain, Body, Heart, and Soul - What is the function of each of these parts?
-Take out the robot poster (or access digital "paper doll" robot via Scratch).
-Which part of the robot has a similar function to that of the human body (Brain, Body, Heart, and Soul)
-Briefly explain the 4 parts of the robot in relation to the 4 types of engineering:
-- Soul/Program - Software Engineering
-- Heart/Batteries - Electrical Engineering
-- Body/Casing - Mechanical Engineering
-- Brain/Circuit board - Hardware Engineering
-Allow students to respond to the debriefing questions
-Closing circle/debrief - Discuss the EQ of the day.

 ## Monitor: Check for Understanding/Formative Assessment
 Students explain how/why robot and human parts are similar
 Students provide examples of encouragement and community